-Buffalo check is back on trend and bigger than ever!
-The bold buffalo plaid print can add instant style, character and a unique element to your Christmas decor.
-Get started on your holiday buffalo check-list with ideas and inspiration on decorating with everyone’s favorite plaid.
+The bold buffalo plaid print can add instant style, character, and a unique element to your Christmas decor.
+Get started on your holiday buffalo check-list with ideas and inspiration for decorating with everyone’s favorite plaid.

 The popular buffalo check plaid is not new to home decor.
 In fact, it’s been around for ages and used in a variety of ways.
-Recently, there’s been a renewed interest in buffalo plaid, particularly with holiday decor.
+Recently, though, there’s been a renewed interest in buffalo plaid, particularly in the area of holiday decor.

 You can use it in a variety of color combinations and easily mix it in with other prints and patterns, even other plaids, to achieve a timeless look with your holiday decor.